Depression with Hepatitis C: Managing Triggers, Seeking Support

 Diet - You don’t want to hear this, but sugary processed foods can bring on feelings of sadness.
 Your sugar levels go way high and then down low because of poor liver function.
 It is even worse when you look to sweets to pick you up.
 They actually leave you feeling LOWER in the long run.
 Try to make healthy good choices instead.

-Appearance – Some days I look in the mirror and see scraggly hair and dark circles under my eyes Ugh!
+Appearance - Some days I look in the mirror and see scraggly hair and dry eyes Ugh!
 I want to fall back into bed.
 No matter how tired you are, talk yourself into taking a bath or shower and putting on something besides sweats.
 Even if you’re all alone at home, clean yourself up every few days – see how good you look!

 HCV - The Hepatitis C Virus makes us so sick and it hurts our whole body and mind.
 Everything seems out of whack and we can feel depressed.
 By starting treatment, you can get rid of the virus and begin to heal.
 Even after treatment, your body may have liver disease that can cause you to feel down sometimes.

 Some depression is caused by a situation.
 Other times, it can be an imbalance in your body.
-Your doctor can help you decide if you need additional medication or counseling to help with your feelings of sadness.
+If you're experiencing depression with hepatitis C, your doctor can help you decide if you need additional medication or counseling to help with your feelings of sadness.
 Dealing with depression is not a one-stop fix.
 We can face our feelings of depression and take some steps can give us power to move on.